Continental Innovates with Rancher and Kubernetes

 Rancher installed on a Kubernetes cluster with layer 4 load balancer, depicting SSL termination at Ingress controllers

 It is strongly recommended to install Rancher on a Kubernetes cluster on hosted infrastructure such as Amazon’s EC2 or Google Compute Engine.

 For the best performance and greater security, we recommend a dedicated Kubernetes cluster for the Rancher management server.
 Running user workloads on this cluster is not advised.
 After deploying Rancher, you can create or import clusters for running your workloads.

-Our recommendations for the roles of each node differ depending on whether Rancher is installed on a K3s Kubernetes cluster or an RKE Kubernetes cluster.
+The below recommendations apply when Rancher is installed on a K3s Kubernetes cluster or an RKE Kubernetes cluster.

 In K3s clusters, there are two types of nodes: server nodes and agent nodes.
 Both servers and agents can have workloads scheduled on them.
 Server nodes run the Kubernetes master.